 Costs of living in Taipeh and Ulm are similar.
 The exchange program does not provide funding for travel or living expenses!

-Deadline is 31 January for the winter semester starting in the same year or for the summer semester the year after.
+Deadline is January 31 for the winter semester starting in the same year and June 30 for the summer semester the year after.

 We kindly ask you to send your application

 Yor application will then be forwarded to Ulm University.
 In the case of more than two applicants, a selection will be made based on the application documents, the preferences of the applicants and the availability of the preferred host labs.

 Dr. Thomas Gronemeyer is the head of the selection committee.

 Successful candidates will then undergo a formal admission procedure at the university and will be informed in spring.